Prospera Properties

 • Carbon monoxide detectors near all sleeping areas in homes with fuel-burning appliances or attached garages

 Test and document these every fall.
 It takes 15 minutes and it protects both your tenants and your liability exposure.
+For a broader look at fire safety obligations, see our fire safety guide for Ontario landlords.

 Emergency Protocol: Have a Plan Before You Need It